transtats/transtats/docs/source/roadmap.rst

 - Transtats Jobs
     - YML Based Jobs - Parser & ActionMapper (Done)
-    - Streamline Jobs and String Breakage (In Progress)
+    - Streamline Jobs and String Breakage (Done)
     - Scheduling of Jobs as per Release Schedule

 - Transtats New Dashboard
     - Integration of new PatternFly UI
+    - More sub-commands and flags in CLI

 - Transtats Notifications
     - Emails about push/pull or translation status/diff